Latin Careers

 Substitute Teachers (all grades)

-2nd Street Campus Open Positions
+2nd St Campus Open Positions

-• Full time 11-month position
+- Full time 10-month position

-• Location: 2nd St Campus
+- Location: 2nd St Campus

 School Psychologist

-• Full time 12-month position
+- Full time 12-month position

-• Start Date: ASAP
+- Start Date: ASAP

-• Location: 2nd St Campus
+- Location: 2nd St Campus

 Seeking an experienced school psychologist to provide psychoeducational evaluations, counseling and direct and group instruction for students struggling with social, emotional, and behavioral challenges to improve academic achievement, promote student well-being, and address learning and behavior issues that interfere with student success.

-Library Associate (Part-time)
+Library Associate (Part-Time)

-• Location: 2nd St Campus
+- Location: 2nd St Campus

 The Library Associate supports the school by shelving, cataloging, and providing customer service support to administrators, teachers, staff, and students to help them access the library collection and technology resources.
 The Library Associate interacts directly with a wide range of students, teachers, administrators, and staff in a customer service capacity.